everpress-co/local-google-fonts/README.md

 The plugin currently only checks fonts embedded via [`wp_enqueue_style`](https://developer.wordpress.org/reference/functions/wp_enqueue_style/) if you use Google fonts via `@import` you have to change that first.

 ## Changelog

+### 0.6

+-   loading all variants if none explicit are requested
+-   cache API requests
+-   respect font-display
+-   removes DNS prefetch and preconnect to Google server from page header

 ### 0.5